IllinoisLegalAidOnline/website-docs/docs/source/dhi_debt_profile_entities.rst

 Profile options
 ================================

-This entity tracks the options for a specific problem
+This entity tracks the options for a specific problem.

 +----------------------+-------------------+--------------------------------------+
 | Field name           | Type              | Description                          |